 The past is constant, dwelling on it will not achieve anything.
 The future holds so many uncertainties that planning out every step will not get you anywhere.
 Having an end goal is fine just take all the twists and turns in your stride and stay present.
 It is full of joy and wonder.

-If you have any practices you do to keep yourself grounded please share them in the comments!
-I'd love to try them out.
+If you have any practises you do to keep yourself grounded please share them in the comments!
+I’d love to try them out.
 Or if you give it a go let me know how you find it.